- Religion and Philosophy»

 "It would be good if you treat others equally.
 We all have our own undertakings that we can carry on," added the God of the Sea.

-"So we should give the same respect to both the anchovy and the shark thou the last one was bigger than the other one as they both live on the ocean.
+"So we should give the same respect to both the anchovy and the shark thou the last one was bigger than the other one as they both live in the ocean.
 Because of its small size, the anchovy can swim and get through rocks crevices while the shark can swim miles.
-This shows that everyone was special.
+This shows that everyone is special.
 There are things that the small anchovy can do that the shark cannot do," explained the shrimp.

 They had such a nice discussion and to make it even better and to make everyone participate, the God of the Sea decided to give each species a task according to their attributes.

 "I'm instructing the swordfish to stop the wrongdoings of all the creatures living in the water,"

 "And those who have big mouths will deliver all my messages to everyone, pointed the God to the alligators.

 "And I'm instructing you to carry the small clams, oysters and mussels," He pointed to the dolphins.

 And then He told to the crabs, "You who have pincers would be instructed to retain the peace within our realm."

 "As you wish," answered the crabs.

 And while the God of the Sea is still instructing the rest of the creatures, everyone saw that the whitest of the squids were on their way to the meeting carried by thousands of gourami fish which are almost in tears because of their heavy sitters.
 The poor gouramis crept into the entrance of the kingdom after the squids got off their backs.